hlrogersthefirst/ascii-chess/README.md

 # ASCII Chess

 ASCII Chess is a simple console-based chess game implemented in Python with ASCII art for a user-friendly interface.
-Version with full ASCII art coming soon.

 ## Features

 - Display the chess board with ASCII art.